EXAI Investors Have Opportunity to Lead Exscientia p.l.c. Securities Fraud Lawsuit

-BENSALEM, Pa., May 31, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Exscientia p.l.c. ("Exscientia" or the "Company") (NASDAQ: EXAI).
+LOS ANGELES, June 4, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Exscientia p.l.c. ("Exscientia" or the "Company") (NASDAQ: EXAI).

 Class Period: March 23, 2022 – February 12, 2024